larryc1200/dkube-examples/mnist/README.md

     - **Transformer Script:** `mnist/transformer.py`
   - Leave the other fields in their current selection an `Submit` <br><br>
   - The deployed Model will appear in the `Deployments` menu screen

+## 5. Train &  Deploy with Kubeflow Pipelines

+ The training and deployment steps can be automated using Kubeflow Pipelines.

+ - Open the JupyterLab window
+ - Navigate to <code>workspace/**\<your-code-repo\>**/mnist</code>
+ - Open `pipeline.ipynb`
+   - In the 2nd cell, labeled `User Variables`, modify the repo names with your chosen names
+   - `Run All Cells` from the menu at the top <br><br>
+ - From the `Pipelines` menu on the left
+   - Select `Runs` tab
+   - Your new pipeline will be executing
+   - Select the pipeline name to see its progress

 <!--->
 ## Test inference